Products

 Q: What types of illness or injuries can acupuncture help?

-A: Acupuncture treats a wide range of conditions including, but not limited to pain, infertility, menstrual pain, stress, sports injuries, migraines, asthma, post operative pain, allergies, TMJ, chronic illness, women's health, constipation, depression, sciatica, nausea, anxiety, addiction and many other chronic conditions.
+A: Acupuncture treats a wide range of conditions including, but not limited to pain, infertility, menstrual pain, stress, sports injuries, migraines, asthma, post operative pain, allergies, TMJ, chronic illness, women's health, constipation, depression, sciatica, nausea, anxiety, addiction, and many other chronic conditions.

 Q: How does acupuncture work?

 A: According to Traditional Chinese Medicine there is a continuous flow of energy (called Chi or Qi) throughout the body.
-Blockage of the energy flow is the cause of illness or pain.
+Blocage of the energy flow is the cause of illness or pain.
 Stimulating the acupuncture points gets the energy flowing, thereby relieving pain or illness.
 It's a different way of looking at healing than Western medicine, so some may find it a bit confusing.
 Your acupuncturist will be happy to explain how acupuncture works in more detail during your initial treatment.

 There has been much research on acupuncture and its effects on the body.
 Studies have shown that acupuncture alleviates pain by causing the release of endorphins (the body's natural pain killers).
 Other studies have revealed that acupuncture stimulates certain areas of the brain's cortex to help in pain control as well as regulate organ systems.
 However, this does not fully explain the positive effects of acupuncture since we are using a different paradigm in Chinese medicine.